aimjess/hello-world/README.md

 # hello-world
 This is a new repository for learning.
 Hi
-This is my first Githut tutorial.
+This is my first Github tutorial.